Skip to main content

 2025 Kawasaki Versys 1100 - Handling & Suspension (inc. Weight)

-That means you get an aluminium frame with 43mm inverted forks at the front and gas-charged monoshock at the back.
-On the base Versys and Versys S, the adjustability is limited to preload at the front and preload and rebound at the rear, but the range-topping SE gets Kawasaki’s KECS electronic Showa suspension front and rear.
-It uses ‘Skyhook’ tech, where the bike’s position is compared to an imagined position above it (the ‘skyhook’) and if there’s too much vertical movement, the damping is automatically adjusted to minimise it – ironing out bumps and dips as you hit them.
-The electronics adjust the compression and rebound damping front and rear, while there’s manual front preload and electronic rear preload adjustability as well.
+The range-topping SE gets Kawasaki’s KECS electronic Showa suspension front and rear.
+It uses ‘Skyhook’ technology, where the bike’s position is compared to an imagined position above it (the ‘skyhook’) and if there’s too much vertical movement, the damping is automatically adjusted to minimise it – ironing out bumps and dips as you hit them.
+The electronics adjust the compression and rebound damping front and rear automatically, while the rider can adjust preload at both ends via a button on the switchgear.

-That might all be carry-over stuff, but Kawasaki has made a tweak to the brakes across the range, with a larger, 260mm rear disc and conventional 310mm front discs instead of the petal design of the previous model.
+Kawasaki has also made a small-but significant tweak to the Versys' brakes with a larger, 260mm rear disc and conventional 310mm front discs instead of the petal design of the previous model.
+The bigger rear disc allows the rider to better balance braking with a pillion and also to make the most of the Skyhook suspension behaviour under moderate braking and while cornering.

 Weight depends on which version you choose.
 The base model is lightest at 255kg (kerb), the S comes in at 257kg and the SE at 259kg – each 2kg more than their predecessors.